Half-Life 2: Episode One: Sequels

 Half-Life 2: Episode Two was released in 2007.
-Episode Three was scheduled for release by Christmas 2007, but was canceled as Valve found the episodic model contrary to their growing ambition for new instalments.
+Episode Three was scheduled for release by Christmas 2007, but was canceled as Valve found the episodic model contrary to their growing ambition for new installments, and needed to dedicate resources to Left 4 Dead, which was nearing completion.
 After canceling several further Half-Life projects, Valve released a prequel, Half-Life: Alyx, in 2020.